OpenAI vs Google Gemini pricing - a comparison for AI product builders

 May be used to improve products

-For prototyping and development, Google's free tier is significantly more generous.
-The tradeoff: Google may use free-tier data to improve its products, while OpenAI's paid API data is not used for training.
+Google's free tier is more generous on Flash and Flash-Lite.
+The tradeoff: free-tier data may be used to improve Google's products.
+OpenAI's paid API data isn't used for training either way.

 Cost optimization features